influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/prerequisites.md

 The [InfluxDB Ingester](/influxdb/clustered/reference/internals/storage-engine/#ingester)
 needs local or attached storage to store the Write-Ahead Log (WAL).
-The read and write speed of the the attached storage affects the write performance of the Ingester, so the faster the storage device, the better your write performance will be.
+The read and write speed of the attached storage affects the write performance of the Ingester, so the faster the storage device, the better your write performance will be.
 The recommended minimum size of the local storage is 2 gibibytes (`2Gi`).

 Installation and setup of local or attached storage depends on your underlying